Linear Log-Normal Attention with Unbiased Concentration: Design of Linearized Attention

 \subsection{The overall architecture}

+In this section, we present the experimental results of the LLN Attention method on NLP tasks, while more experiments on Image Classification and LRA\citep{lra-google} benchmark available in the \Cref{sec.appendinx_experiments}.

 The LLN Attention effectively scales to long sequences while maintaining high concentration, allowing capturing long-range interactions.
-However, for short-range connections, it may be less effective than SA.
-Recently, a study by \citep{linear_devil_Qin_2022} highlighted the attention dilution issue associated with all LA methods.
+However, for short-range connections, it may be less effective.
+Recently, a study by \citep{linear_devil_Qin_2022} emphasized the attention dilution issue of LA methods.
 Specifically, LA may overlook neighboring structures, leading to the "dilution" of short-range interactions.
 To address this issue, the authors proposed a hybrid approach that combines LA with block-diagonal attention, which retains the $O(N)$ memory and computational complexity of LA.
 This block-diagonal attention is a regular SA applied on smaller pieces of the input, computing only the diagonal of the original attention matrix.
 Such block-diagonal attention can not scale to longer sequences, but it is useful to improve the performance of the LA method.

 We incorporate this technique into LLN Attention, combining the LLN and block-diagonal attention into a unified layer by averaging the outputs of both components \Cref{fig:lln_transformer_layer}.
 While the block-diagonal mechanism effectively captures short-range interactions within its confined block scope, LLN excels in catching broader, long-range connections.
 This combined approach enhances the performance of LLN Attention and stabilizes training by reducing the magnitude of the gradients \citep{linear_devil_Qin_2022}.